Fat Man: Naming

 The gun-type and implosion-type designs were codenamed "Thin Man" and "Fat Man", respectively.
 These code names were created by Robert Serber, a former student of Oppenheimer's who worked on the Manhattan Project.
 He chose them based on their design shapes; the Thin Man was a very long device, and the name came from the Dashiell Hammett detective novel The Thin Man and series of movies.
 The Fat Man was round and fat and was named after Sydney Greenstreet's character in Hammett's The Maltese Falcon.
 The Little Boy uranium gun-type design came later and was named only to contrast with the Thin Man.
 Los Alamos's Thin Man and Fat Man code names were adopted by the United States Army Air Forces in their involvement in the Manhattan Project, codenamed Silverplate.
 A cover story was devised that Silverplate was about modifying a Pullman car for use by President Franklin Roosevelt (Thin Man) and United Kingdom Prime Minister Winston Churchill (Fat Man) on a secret tour of the United States.
 Air Forces personnel used the code names over the phone to make it sound as though they were modifying a plane for Roosevelt and Churchill.
+Fat Man was also called the Big Boy, the Round Man, the Big Fellow and the like.